Chad Lawhorn | December 2024 (Updated June 2025)

 Support international AI red-team exchanges and testing frameworks, potentially modeled on arms verification regimes.
 These mechanisms can build trust, detect failure modes, and promote transparency.

 Align AI strategies with alliance interoperability goals, ensuring that future AI-enabled systems can operate securely, ethically, and efficiently across partner militaries.
-Norm convergence should be a strategic objective.

 Domestic Actions: